-Metal-Rules: Back in 1984 you did something together with the Scorpions?
+Metal-Rules: Back in 1984, you also worked briefly with the Scorpions?

-Metal-Rules: There are also rumours that Jimmy Bain was playing bass for that album?
+Metal-Rules: There are also rumors that Jimmy Bain played the bass parts on that album?

 Bobby: Yeah, definitely, me and Jimmy.
 We both played on that record.

-Bobby: The Scorpions wanted that to happen, Rudolf wanted that to happen at the time.
-Scorpion’s manager back then, David Krebbs, thought that since they were the first German band to get big and they shouldn’t have an American drummer and an English bass player, got to keep it German.
+Bobby: The Scorpions wanted that to happen.
+Rudolf wanted that to happen at the time.
+Scorpions manager back then, David Krebbs, thought that since they were the first German band to get big and shouldn’t have an American drummer and an English bass player, he got to keep it German.

 Metal-Rules: And now they’ve got an American drummer [James Kottak].

-Bobby: I know, I got screwed “laughs” What are you gonna do?
+Bobby: I know, I got screwed, “laughs” What are you going to do?
 But they did that years later.

 Metal-Rules: You’ve worked with other German musicians as well, such as Doro.
 You kind of had a German period in your career?

-Metal-Rules: You left from Doro’s band just before the album ‘Doro’ came out in 1991 and Gene Simmons was producing it.
-When Doro was asked about the reasons why you left, she said maybe it was because of some bad blood with Gene?
+Metal-Rules: You left Doro’s band just before the album DORO came out in 1991, and Gene Simmons produced the album.
+When Doro was asked why you left the band, she said maybe it was because you still had some bad blood with Gene.
+Is that true?

-Bobby: They weren’t getting along at the time and Frankie had left, I didn’t take Frankie’s place, I took somebody else’s place, because they were going for a while without Frankie.
-Kevin DuBrow called me and asked me if I wanted to do the gig and I wasn’t doing anything at the time, so I said “Yeah.” and I played with them for a few years.
+Bobby: They weren’t getting along at the time, and Frankie had left.
+I didn’t take Frankie’s place.
+I took somebody else’s position because they were going for a while without Frankie.
+Kevin DuBrow called me and asked me if I wanted to do the gig, and I wasn’t doing anything at the time, so I said, “Yeah.” and I played with them for a few years.
 Then when I got in with Sabbath, that’s when Frankie came back.

-Metal-Rules: He still played on some of the album tracks?
+Metal-Rules: But Frankie played on a couple of album tracks?

-Bobby: Yeah, because it was only supposed to be like an EP at first and then I left for Sabbath and they did more stuff, and he was actually the drummer at the time [of the album’s release].
+Bobby: Yeah, because it was only supposed to be like an EP at first, and then I left for Sabbath, and they did more stuff, and he was the drummer at the time [of the album’s release].

-Metal-Rules: How did you end up joining Blue ?yster Cult after Black Sabbath?
+Metal-Rules: How did you end up joining Blue Öyster Cult after Black Sabbath?

-Bobby: I played with the bass player in Blue ?yster Cult, Danny Miranda, in a local band, whenever I was home, we’d do some gigs at this one club.
-So I was in Sabbath and he was in Blue ?yster Cult and we had this little side project, so when the drummer they had needed to take off one show, they asked me if I would do it and Idid and they asked me to join the band and I said “No, I’m going back with Sabbath in a couple of months.”
-So they got another drummer or whatever and then I hear from MTV that I’m not in Sabbath anymore and I’m like “Man, I could have been working with this other band.” but they [B?C] asked me to join again.
+Bobby: I played with the bass player in Blue Öyster Cult, Danny Miranda, in a local band.
+Whenever I was at home, we’d do some gigs at this one club.
+So I was in Sabbath, and he was in Blue Öyster Cult, and we had this little side project, so when the drummer they had needed to take off one show, they asked me if I would do it, and I did, and they asked me to join the band.
+And I said: “No, I’m going back with Sabbath in a couple of months.”
+So they got another drummer or whatever, and then I hear from MTV that I’m not in Sabbath anymore, and I’m like, “Man, I could have been working with this other band.” but they [Blue Öyster Cult] asked me to join again.

 Bobby: The Sign?
 I think I’m done with that.
-They did another one after that without me, I think?
+They did another one after that without me, I guess?

 Metal-Rules: I guess that about covers it.
 Thank you very much for the interview.

-Special thanx to William James from Glass Onyon PR to get this interview done!!
+Special thanks to William James from Glass Onyon PR for getting this interview done!!